steppat/datasciencecoursera/cleaning-data/uci-har-dataset/README.md

 run_analysis.R()

 ##Notes
-Please note, onlye Step 1 and part of Step 2 has been implemented :(
+Please note, only Step 1 and part of Step 2 has been implemented :(